Vietnam, Asia -

 Experience Sapa (Day 13-14):

 We explore the town center, market and surrounding villages seeing a different side to Vietnam life.
-The following day we'll hike in the mountains to visit Hill tribes, such as the Hmong, Tay, and Dao.
+The following day we'll hike in the mountains to experience the Vietnamese countryside.
 We'll spend the night in one of the villages and return to Sapa the following morning to take the train back to Hanoi that evening.

 Tourist Visa Requirement: